 1. Item breakoff rate – IBR

-This rate expresses share of units that broke off in relation with all units that broke off or were exposed to the item.
+This rate expresses the share of units that broke off in relation to all units that broke off or were exposed to the item.

 2. Gross item breakoff rate – GBR

-This rate expresses basic comulative share of units that broke off in relation to all non – empty units.
+This rate expresses the basic cumulative share of units that broke off in relation to all non – empty units.
 Non – empty units are all units that answered at least one question.
-It is share of units that have status (-3) with answered item.
+It is the share of units that have status (-3) with the answered item.

 3. Net item breakoff rate – NBR